conversejs/converse.js/docs/source/configuration.rst

 They are :ref:`keepalive` and :ref:`prebind_url`.

-``keepalive`` can be used keep the session alive without having to pass in new tokens to ``converse.initialize`` every time you reload the page.
+``keepalive`` can be used keep the session alive without having to pass in new RID and SID tokens to ``converse.initialize`` every time you reload the page.
 This removes the need to set up a new BOSH session every time a page loads.
+You do however still need to supply the user's JID so that converse.js can be sure that the session it's resuming is for the right user.

 ``prebind_url`` lets you specify a URL which converse.js will call whenever a new BOSH session needs to be set up.

 Here's an example of converse.js being initialized with these three options: